joseamadorg/mercado-shops-/README.txt

 == Description ==

-This module enables WooCommerce to use Mercado Pago as a payment Gateway for purchases made in your e-commerce store.
+This module enables WooCommerce to use Mercado Pago as a payment Gateway for purchases made in your e-commerce store.<br />
+Mercado Pago owns the highest security standards with PCI certification level 1 and a specialized internal team working on fraud analysis.
+With Mercado Pago module, you will be able to accept payments from the most common brands of credit card, offer purchase installments options and receive your payment with antecipation.
+You can also enable your customers to pay in the web or in their mobile devices.<br />
+Download now and receive payments with Mercado Pago.<br /><br />

+- Online and real-time processment;<br />
+- High approval rate with a robust analysis of fraud;<br />
+- Potential new customers with a base of more than 120 millions of users in Latin America;<br />
+- PCI Level 1 Certification;<br />
+- Support to major credit card brands;<br />
+- Payment installments;<br />
+- Anticipation of receivables in D+2 or D+14 (According to Mercado Pago terms and conditions);<br />
+- Payment in one click with Mercado Pago standard checkout;<br />
+- Seller's Protection Program;<br />

 == Installation ==

+You can directly download and install this module in **WooCommerce** by going in **Plugins > Add New** and typing "**Woo Mercado Pago Module**" in search field.
+To manually install, you can download the module and follow bellow steps:

 1. Copy **cart-woocommerce/mercadopago** folder to **[WordPressRootDirectory]/wp-content/plugins/** folder.